 DATA SCIENCE: Programs may be implemented using Matlab/Python/R a.
 Read data sets into R, savethem, and examine the contents.
-Tasks you will complete in this Cycle include:

 Expt.
 1: Introduction to R

 This Cycle introduces you to the use of the R statistical package within the Data Science and Big Data Analytics environment.
 After completing the tasks in this cycle you shouldableto: